grafana/k6/docs/design/019-file-api.md

 #### Out of scope
 - This proposal doesn't aim to solve memory consumption issues when using file content in HTTP requests, although minor improvements might be suggested.
 - Changes to how k6 gathers resources, particularly files, are out of scope (ideas are proposed in the "Future Improvements" section).
-- Despite the proposed API's potential to support them, write operations are beyond this proposal's scope.
+- Despite the proposed API's potential to support them, write operations are beyond this proposal's scope:
+  - The scope of this proposal is to be a drop-in replacement for the current `open` function.
+  - The support of write operations would require substantial implementation effort and is out of the scope of this proposal.
+  - There is no immediate need for k6 to support write operations on files.

 ## Proposed solution